“O

 As we remember tomorrow the attack upon Pearl Harbor December 7th, 1941, it should be remembered in light of all countless moments of Grace bestowed.
 History is full of Grace to undeserved sinful men.

+fuel and were forced to parachute into Japanese held territory.
 The next morning, DeShazer found himself a prisoner of Japan.
 During the next forty long months in confinement, DeShazer was cruelly treated.
 He recalls that his violent hatred for the maltreating Japanese guards almost drove him insane at one point.
 But after twenty-five months there in Nanking, China, the U.S. prisoners were given a Bible to read.

 DeShazer, not being an officer, had to let the others use it first.
 Finally, it came his turn for three weeks.
 There in the Japanese P.O.W. camp, he read and read and eventually came to understand that the book was more than an historical classic.
 Its message became relevant to him right there in his cell.

 The dynamic power of Christ which Jake DeShazer accepted into his life changed his entire attitude toward his captors.
-His hatred turned to love and concern, and he resolved that should his country win the war and he be liberated, he would someday return to Japan to introduce others to this life-changing book.
+His hatred turned to love and concern, and he resolved that should his country win the war, and be liberated, he would someday return to Japan to introduce others to this life-changing book.

 DeShazer did just that, after some training at Seattle Pacific College, he returned to Japan as a missionary.

-Our lives are filled with hatred and envy of one another, our families are broken and our lives fractured because of the sin in our lives.
+Our lives are filled with hatred and envy of one another, our families are broken, and our lives fractured because of the sin in our lives.
 Our history tells us of the sinfulness of our nature through all the wars and injustice that have occurred at the hand of men.
 This new modern world of ours is no better, for we are no less fallen than any of those before us, yet we still see the Grace of God abound.
 A man full of hate is filled with a heart of love for the very one he hated, only by the Grace of God.
 A nation divided is brought together only by the Grace of God.
 A world in need of hope is given hope by the Grace of God alone.

 If you think you are good and have achieved great things for humanity, or even just a good person that is a blessing to their family, your pride is evident of your fallen nature, for only in Christ and the Grace of God have you any good at all.

-So, as petition of the prayer above gave, ". . .
-O God, who are rich in mercy and plenteous in redemption, mark not, I beseech thee, what I have done amiss, remember I am but dust, and remit my transgressions, negligences & ignorances, and cover them all with the absolute obedience of thy dear Son, that those sacrifices which I have offered my be accepted by thee, in and for the sacrifice Jesus Christ offered upon the cross for me; for his sake, ease me of the burden of my sins, and give me grace that by the call of the Gospel I may rise from the slumber of sin unto newness of life."
+So, as petition of the prayer above gave, “. . .
+O God, who are rich in mercy and plenteous in redemption, mark not, I beseech thee, what I have done amiss, remember I am but dust, and remit my transgressions, negligences & ignorances, and cover them all with the absolute obedience of thy dear Son, that those sacrifices which I have offered may be accepted by thee, in and for the sacrifice Jesus Christ offered upon the cross for me; for his sake, ease me of the burden of my sins, and give me grace that by the call of the Gospel I may rise from the slumber of sin unto newness of life.”

 May the Grace of God be to each of you,